danielmcmillan/CharLCD/README.md

 ```

 Custom symbols are supported, and LCDController manages their storage in display memory automatically (see `bounce.cpp` for example usage).
 Some predefined symbols are provided in `Symbols.h`.

+## TODO

+* Support brightness control of the backlight using hardware PWM
+* Add support for drawing basic primitives to LCDController
+* Improve efficiency by reordering custom symbols to reduce the number of writes required
+* Support alternate LCDBackend implementations